 Don’t discount anything that holds your interest.
 You may be pleasantly surprised that not only is it possible to find projects aligned with your passions, but there are also plenty of companies that need your help.
 And with your specialized knowledge, they’ll be glad to hire you.

-Sit down and make a list of topics related to your work experience that you could use to launch your writing career.
+Sit down and make a list of topics related to your work experience that you could use to start your career as a writer.
 Add topics that you’re passionate about — look at your bookshelf, hobbies, and weekend activities for clues.